How to find Bugs on your Mobile App

 - Slower Response: Speed is the most common bug that needs to be considered for mobile applications.
 If the mobile application takes more than 5-10 seconds to open or process any requests, it can be a major bug that must be resolved.

 - Different OS Support: A mobile app should be designed to support Android and iOS.
-Many mobile applications have these bugs that do not support other OS platforms, hence losing out on market adoption and revenue.
+Many mobile applications have these bugs that do not support other OS platforms, hence losing market adoption and revenue.

 - Portrait & Landscape Orientation: Mobile applications should be easy to access from both angles, i.e., portrait & landscape views.
 Another common bug that needs to be considered while improving the readability.